ArthurDyevre/oTree-Dialogue-Experiment/README.md

 # Euthority: Decisions of Lottery, Risk and Judicial Game
 Application for tutorial experiments with oTree

-1. Download Gitbash for giving the command line instructions and follow custom configurations
+1. Download Gitbash for giving the command line instructions and follow custom configurations.
+After changing projects you can reset to this project or directly go to (2) after git add -A
 ```
 https://gitforwindows.org/
 ```